-Physical Environment
+Physical environment

-- Based on the 23/24 office assessment, make improvements to FII's physical office space to improve accessibility. - Develop accessibility guidelines for on- and off-site meetings/events.
+- Based on the 23/24 office assessment, continue to make improvements to FII's physical office space to improve accessibility. - Communicate physical office space recommendations to FII's landlord, for common areas/facilities outside of FII's office but within the building.

-Information and Communications
+Information and communications